Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 That’s just France, worldwide ethnicity is represented by thousands of groups.
 Here’s a partial list of about 1300 indigenous peoples, people who occupied a territory originally, often prior to being torn from their land by invaders.

 Some call these groups minorities.
-Indeed their population have and are dwindling but I don’t want to get into word-definitions because there are many opinions about what words like race, ethnic and minority mean when they refer to people.
+Indeed their populations have and are dwindling but I don’t want to get into word-definitions because there are many opinions about what words like race, ethnic and minority mean when they refer to people.
 I’m talking about the development of social structure starting from a procreating couple.

 France, as you know, is a sovereign country of about 67 million population.
 But within the nation, we have many groups, from North to South and West to East there are marked cultural differences.
 Alsatians, Chti, Bretons, Catalan, Auvergnat, etc, Within an overall population we have various fragments.
 Some of these groups are more vociferous about their origins and their claims than others.
 We’re constantly hearing about Corsica and its claims for more autonomy.
 The Basques in Spain have just recently laid down their arms in their conflict with Madrid.
 They mingled across the border, even finding refuge in the South-West Basque bastions of France.

 This is no different from other clans and tribes in every other country in the world.
 Ethnicity is often defined by language as well as a multitude of other characteristics.
 From religion to personality, physical appearance, (faces, noses, eyes as we see in the image that accompanies this post.), talents, capacities, manual abilities, sports, clothing for both men and women, designs of cloth, embroidered bags and purses, song, dance and entertainment, language expressions, hairstyles, products and salons.
 But beyond that names of people, businesses, sports teams, and shops.

 Ethnicity is apparent all around us in neighborhoods, markets, traditions, tourism and the list can go on and on.
 Here’s a short video about ethnic foods, bon appetit.